mantidproject/mantid/dev-docs/source/ObtainingABenchmarkForMantidFitting.rst

 * Make sure your git bash terminal is open in the correct location and has the virtual environment activated when running your benchmark.
 * Each time your run the benchmark, the old results will be overwritten unless you change the directory you run the ``fitbenchmarking`` command from.
 In later versions of FitBenchmarking (>v1.5) there will be an option to specify the results directory on the command line or via the ``.ini`` file.
-* To do a benchmark of the changes made in a Pull Request, you can create an unstable build by following the `build instructions <https://developer.mantidproject.org/BuildingWithCMake.html>`_.
-When creating your benchmark environment, you would then use the python.exe found in the Mantid unstable install directory.
 * Be aware that an 'Unexpected Exception' can sometimes occur when running the fitbenchmarking command after installing it from source without the editable flag ``-e``.